JosiahParry/valve/README.md

 - `check_unused` (`--check-unused`):
   - default `10`.
 The time interval, in seconds, to check for unused connections.
 - `max_age` (`--max-age`):
   - default `300` (five minutes).
 Specifies how long a connection can go unused without being terminated.
-If a connection reaches this age it will be terminated in the next pool check (interval determined by check_unused),
+If a connection reaches this age it will be terminated in the next pool check (interval determined by check_unused).
+- `n_min`:
+  - default `1`.
+The minimum number of connections to keep active at all times.
+Connections will not be pruned if there are this many connections open.